AITRICS/NeurIPS-CellSeg/README.md

-# NeurIPS-CellSeg
+# NeurIPS-CellSeg Competition
-A naive baseline and submission demo for the [microscopy image segmentation challenge in NeurIPS 2022](https://neurips22-cellseg.grand-challenge.org/)
+A code repository for the [microscopy image segmentation challenge in NeurIPS 2022](https://neurips22-cellseg.grand-challenge.org/)

 ## Requirements